 If, in the meantime, the insurance company rep from the liable party’s side contacts you and asks you to give a statement, avoid doing so before you’ve discussed matters with an experienced car accident lawyer..

 When you present all the evidence to them and they’ve reviewed your case and are confident about your odds (they may even call upon accident reconstruction experts), the legal action will commence.
 You can either sort things out via settlement negotiations as per the insurance policies which is how most personal injury cases are resolved, or you can file a personal injury lawsuit.

-Call Our Boston Car Accident Lawyers At Kelly & Associates For Legal Representation At All Levels
+Call Our Boston Car Accident Lawyers At Michael Kelly For Legal Representation At All Levels

 It is best to never delay calling an accident attorney to explore your legal options and discuss your position in the case.
 Handling settlement negotiations on your own is not a good idea because this what you’ll end up with a nominal payment for your damages, barely enough to compensate you.

 Don’t let your hesitation or financial worries keep you from calling us.
-At Kelly & Associates law firm, we work on a contingency fee plan which means that you won’t have to pay a penny from your pocket for our legal fees.
+At Michael Kelly law firm, we work on a contingency fee plan which means that you won’t have to pay a penny from your pocket for our legal fees.

 Just call us today or fill up our online contact form, and we’ll take over the rest!